florianmattana/florian/_posts/2026-03-17-fp4-fused-attention-kernel-sm120.md

       "r"(sf_a), "h"((short)0), "h"((short)0),
       "r"(sf_b), "h"((short)0), "h"((short)0)
 );
-The "r" constraints are 32-bit integer registers (for the FP4 data packed into uint32), "f" are 32-bit float registers (for the FP32 accumulator), and "h" are 16-bit half registers (for the scale factor metadata, set to zero in our case).
+The "r" constraints are 32-bit integer registers (for the FP4 data packed into uint32), "f" are 32-bit float registers (for the FP32 accumulator), and "h" are 16-bit half registers (for the scale factor metadata, set to zero).
 The volatile keyword tells the compiler not to reorder, duplicate, or eliminate this block — critical for a warp-synchronous instruction that must execute exactly once, exactly where placed.

 One important detail: the MMA is warp-synchronous.
 All 32 threads must participate.
-Launching the test kernel with <<<1, 1>>> (a single thread) produces all zeros — the instruction silently does nothing because the warp is incomplete.
-I had to use <<<1, 32>>> to get results.
+Launching the test kernel with a single thread produces all zeros — the instruction silently does nothing because the warp is incomplete.
+I had to use 32 threads to get results.
 This was another 20 minutes of confusion before I remembered the constraint.

 What I learned from the test
 Three things came out of this test, in order of how much time they cost me:

-The 8-bit container rule: FP4 values are not packed two per byte on SM120 with kind::mxf8f6f4.
+The 8-bit container rule.
+FP4 values are not packed two per byte on SM120 with kind::mxf8f6f4.
 Each value occupies a full byte, centered at bits 5–2.
 This encoding must be applied everywhere in the kernel — when quantizing activations, when repacking the score matrix between the two MMAs, when loading pre-quantized weights.

-The shape rule: m16n8k32 counts containers, not elements.
+The shape rule. m16n8k32 counts containers, not elements.
 For FP4, 32 containers = 32 elements (not 64), because of the one-value-per-byte packing.

-The throughput implication: each 4-bit value wastes 4 bits of padding.
+The throughput implication.
+Each 4-bit value wastes 4 bits of padding.
 SM120's FP4 throughput is effectively halved compared to what it could be if kind::mxf4nvf4 (true 4-bit packing) were available.
 This is a hardware limitation of consumer Blackwell that datacenter SM100 does not have.

 5. Encoding FP32 to FP4 E2M1
 Why we need an encoding function